Why Do I Still Get My Period On Birth Control? | Clear Facts Explained

 Why Do I Still Get My Period on Birth Control If I Take It Correctly?

-Even with perfect use, hormonal fluctuations and individual metabolism can cause your uterine lining to break down prematurely.
+Even with perfect use, hormonal fluctuations and individual metabolism can cause your uterine lining to break down unexpectedly.
 This leads to spotting or light bleeding that feels like a period but differs from your usual menstrual flow.

 Why Do I Still Get My Period on Birth Control Despite No Ovulation?